ErsoyED/recipe-recommandation-app/README.md

 ## Current Features

-- **View a List of Recipes:** Browse through all available recipes.
+- **View a List of Recipes:** Browse through all saved recipes.
+- **Manually Add Your Own Recipe:** Add an image, a name, ingredients, and instructions for your recipe.
+- **Edit Saved Recipes:** Edit image, name, ingredients, or instructions for a saved recipe.
+- **Spoonacular Recipe Search:** Search through various recipe websites and blogs using the Spoonacular API to find recipes.
+- **Save Spoonacular Recipes:** See something you wanna make after searching with Spoonacular?
+Easily save it your recipes!
 - **Backend Powered by Express and MongoDB:** Efficiently handle data storage and retrieval.
 - **Frontend Built with React:** Responsive and interactive user interface.